Tbhuvan/agentwarden/README.md

 ## Research Context

 Part of the [ActivGuard](https://github.com/Tbhuvan/activguard) research programme.
-AgentWarden provides the experimental platform for prompt injection detection in multi-agent systems (RQ3), extending activation probing from code generation to agentic AI security.
+AgentWarden extends the security problem from single-model code generation to multi-agent pipelines — where collusion across agent steps can introduce vulnerabilities invisible to single-output scanners.

 ### Research Questions